 Our priority populations include: employees with a low annual income (including minimum wage employees and unemployed), part-time and seasonal employees, uninsured adults, and those receiving assistance from food banks or receiving other forms of state/federal assistance and social services.
 Populations residing in low-income housing communities and underserved areas with limited healthcare resources, high concentrations of poverty or drop-out rates are also included.

 As a SMHN Member, your organization commits to providing input into the strategic direction of the SMHN so that it continues to meet your needs as a member in your work to address tobacco and cancer related disparities among populations with low socioeconomic characteristics.
-Additionally, SMHN members commit to regularly sharing print and electronic information about the SMHN’s initiatives, including resources, tools, and trainings with their respective audience and partners.
-To assist SMHN in measuring reach, members agree to provide logs of distribution efforts back to SMHN for reporting purposes.
+Additionally, SMHN members commit to regularly sharing print and electronic information about the SMHN’s initiatives, including resources, tools, and trainings with their respective audience and partners and other stakeholders that may benefit from this information.
 Lastly, to improve the overall operations of SMHN, members agree to participate in an annual survey to provide SMHN feedback on topics of interest, key challenges in address cancer and tobacco disparities among populations with low socio-economic characteristics and resource and training needs at the state and local levels.